grecia-i/unam.fi.compilers.g5.05/README.md

 - [rply](https://pypi.org/project/rply/)

     ### How to run
-    install the dependencies with:
+    Install the dependencies with:
     ```pip install rply```

     The path to the source file may be specified in one of two ways:
     - directly as a command line argument: `python main.py <path to file>`
     - interactively at teh beginning of the programs execution

-    if the source code is valid the program will output a summary of the tokens and save them to a `.txt` file
+    If the source code is valid the program will output a summary of the tokens and save them to a `.txt` file

 The project includes a few examples of both valid and not valid source files in the directory `tests`